-- Develop a transfer function model of the first-order system with the method described in Lecture 2, using the first step signal and response from the data.
-Compute the gain and the time constant in variables K1 and T, respectively. - Validate your model using steps three to five (this is the validation data).
+- Develop a model of the first-order system with the method described in Lecture 3, using the first impulse signal and response from the data.
+Compute the gain and the time constant in variables K1 and T, respectively. - Validate your model the second and third impulse responses (this is the validation data).
+Make sure you select the right signal ranges for that.
 The validation should consist of: (a) a plot where the system output is compared with the model output on the same graph; (b) and the computation of the MSE, returned in variable MSE1.
-Use Matlab function lsim to simulate the system response to the validation input. - Next, develop a transfer function model of the second-order system, again using the first step signal and response from the data.
-Compute the gain, damping factor, and natural frequency in variables K2, xi, and omega, respectively. - Validate your second-order model using steps three to five (this is the validation data).
+Simulate the system from the correct non-zero initial condition; to this end, create a state space model using Matlab function ss.
+See function lsim to simulate the system response to the validation input, and investigate how you can provide the initial condition to this function. - Next, develop a model of the second-order system, again using the first impulse signal and response from the data.
+Compute the gain, damping factor, and natural frequency in variables K2, xi, and omega, respectively. - Validate your second-order model using the second and third impulse responses (this is the validation data).
 As before, the validation should consist of: (a) a plot where the system output is compared with the model output on the same graph; (b) and the computation of the MSE, returned in variable MSE2.